smoorg/invoice-maker/README.md

 ## How to use it

-All the code is in `src` so you can simply go to src folder and build it.
+Makefile is prepared to use it straight out of root folder.
+Alternatively, all the code is in `src` so you can `cd` to it and just `go build` instead.

 ### Build